hofmanradek/kaas/README.md

 ### Rest API ###

 REST API consists of a set of endpoints for task submission and results retrieving.
+Django Rest Framework also offers nice webviews for all APIs.
+To use then you must be logged in the web app and access API endpoints in your browser.

 #### API Authentication ####